sweta20/EditingCL/README.md

 ### Evaluation

-Example evaluation configs for the summarization tasks can be found in  `scripts/evaluate_summ.sh` respectively.
+Example evaluation configs for the summarization tasks can be found in  `scripts/evaluate_summ.sh`.

 ## Cite the work